 Mr Treger is a member of the Burlington Committee of the Royal Academy of Arts and the Jose Luis Sert Council at Harvard’s Graduate School of Design.
 In addition, he has been a member of the Jury of London’s Pavilion of Art and Design fair for the past decade.

 Appointed in July 2012.
-Julian Vogel has worked for the last 23 years as creative director of London-based PR agency Modus.
+Julian Vogel has worked for the last 28 years as creative director of brand communications agency Modus, recently becoming CEO of the newly merged Modus BPCM based in London with offices in New York and Los Angeles.
 He works with a diverse portfolio of brands within the fashion, beauty and design sectors, from established British and international players to luxury start-ups.
 He helps brands to tell their story and reach their audience, providing strategic creative communication platforms across all media.

-As well as a PR consultancy, Julian has recently produced a documentary film about the hairdresser Vidal Sassoon.
+As well as a PR consultancy, Julian has produced an awarding winning documentary film about the hairdresser Vidal Sassoon.
 He is also involved with the British Heart Foundation and works with other institutions including the Whitechapel Gallery and the Victoria & Albert Museum.
+Julian was a member of the museum's Development Committee for seven years before becoming a trustee of the museum and the Development Committee's chair.
+Julian is now chair of the Public Affairs Committee.